trepidacious/tree-react/README.md

 The scalajs-electron-react-app project provides a very simple demo of some material-ui components.
 This may be extended in future to demonstrate more components.

-This also includes a demo of an approach to using Context to allow access to a key-value store, with optimised updates of components when values they render change.
+This also includes a demo of DataContext from the tree-react project, which uses React Context to allow access to a DataSource, with optimised updates of components when values they render change.

 Run the following from the project root directory: